rcbops/rpc-ceph/docs/ceph_metrics.md

 # Ceph Metrics Installation Guide

-Take the following steps to active the metrics inside Ceph for Node_Exporter, install Prometheus and Grafana and setup the collection and presentation.
+Take the following steps to activate the metrics inside Ceph for Node_Exporter, install Prometheus and Grafana and setup the collection and reporting.

 ## Setup Prometheus and Grafana metrics for Red Hat Ceph

-* Cluster mush be running luminous
+* Cluster must be running the Ceph version luminous or newer
 * For this test we will assume that Prometheus and Grafana will run on the "rsyslog" server
 * Change the Grafana user and password if you choose to